IRB: Research that Involves Human Participants

 IRB Protocols - A Key Requirement for Conducting Ethical Research

 Importantly, Rice's Human Research Protection Policy clarifies that only the IRB, or designated IRB personnel, can determine whether a specific research activity requires IRB oversight.
-As a consequence, the Office of Sponsored Projects and Research Compliance strongly encourages researchers who feel that their activities may involve intervention1 or interaction2 with human subjects3, private4 or identifiable private information5 from a human subject, or identifiable biospecimens6 from a human subject to contact an IRB Administrator to ensure that all appropriate oversight occurs.
+As a consequence, the Office of Research Integrity strongly encourages researchers who feel that their activities may involve intervention1 or interaction2 with human subjects3, private4 or identifiable private information5 from a human subject, or identifiable biospecimens6 from a human subject to contact an IRB Administrator to ensure that all appropriate oversight occurs.

 Request a Classroom or Lab Presentation